Alibaba rival JD.com beats revenue forecasts on China stimulus

 As the sluggish growth dampened consumer sentiment, city residents have begun curtailing spending.
 Per-capita consumption for city dwellers increased by 5.7% in the second quarter, compared with 6.6% in rural China.

-That potential led Lei Xu, the chief executive of JD Retail, to tell analysts on the call that the company will emphasize "lower-tier consumers" in the coming months.
+That potential led Xu Lei, the chief executive of JD Retail, to tell analysts on the call that the company will emphasize "lower-tier consumers" in the coming months.

 But such a move opens JD.com to competition with Alibaba Group Holding's Taobao as well as Pinduoduo, two online marketplaces that have long positioned themselves to serve cost-sensitive buyers.